alchimya/angular-dynamic-responsive-gridster/README.md

 - start index.html and try the example layouts

 # How to configure a new layout
-- create a new json file and name it as N.json.
+- create a new json file and name it as N.json (where N is a number).
 Here the JSON structure:

 ```javascript
 {